Prague Experience logoPrague tourist information & travel guide logo

 The programme features a variety of performances, with an emphasis on Czech Easter music and festive dance routines.

-School choirs make several appearances, with the children dressed in traditional costumes travelling from all over the country to perform.
+School choirs make several appearances, with children dressed in traditional costumes travelling from all over the country to perform.

-Easter activities for Children on the stage
+Easter activities for Children

 Photo Opportunities